Frequently Asked Questions

 A condo conversion is the process of legally subdividing a multi-unit residential building into individual condominium units (split into individual pieces).
 In order for a conversion to occur, it must be approved by local municipalities based on the property meeting a number of ownership and building requirements.

-2. What is a TIC (Tenants in Common)?
+2. What is a TIC (Tenants in Common or Tenancy in Common)?